thewh1teagle/phonikud/README.md

 - Real time onnx model support 💫
 - Lightweight TTS library: [phonikud-tts](https://github.com/thewh1teagle/phonikud-tts) 🎤

+You can find the package as well in `pypi.org/project/phonikud`

 ## Install

 Due to ongoing development, it is recommend to install from git directly.